ctolkien/Posh-Sprintly/README.md

     Get-SprintlyItems

-Will give you a list of all the items in this project (that are in 'current' or backlog)
+Will give you a list of all the items in this project (that are in 'current' or 'backlog').

     Set-SprintlyCurrentItem  -id 123